stronghips/PythonLessons/Lesson 3/README.md

 2023-11-11

 ## Libraries
-A library is basically code, better something like a program.
-It's not really, you cannot execute it like program.
-But you can use the code, that means you can use functions and data that the library provides.
+A library is code that you can use in your program without having to write it yourself.
+You cannot execute it like program.
+But you can use the functions that the library provides.

 In order to use a lib you need to install a package.
 A lib is usually put into a package.